 Cilantro is perhaps most famously used in Mexican food, but is also a popular garnish in many Asian dishes–this is why it’s also known as Chinese parsley.

-Tips for Growing Cilantro (coriander) in Your Vegetable Garden
+Tips for Growing Cilantro (coriander) Indoors and Outdoors

 Cilantro is one of the best herbs to start in a container indoors and then move the pot outdoors when temperatures are warm after the last frost of spring or late spring.
 Cilantro does not have deep roots so it does not need very deep soil, however, if you choose a shallow container you must make sure the soil does not dry out!
 If cilantro has to face dry soil or hot weather, it will often turn brown or yellow, or it will bolt early and grow tall and start to smell more like coriander.